Vincenzo Aiutino

-Vincenzo Aiutino (born March 10, 1970) is a French serial killer popularly known as "the man with fifty affairs".
-Convicted of three murders in the Longwy commune, he was sentenced to life imprisonment on March 6, 1998, along with 18 years of preventive detention without parole.
+Vincenzo Aiutino (born 10 March 1970) is a French serial killer popularly known as "the man with fifty affairs".
+Convicted of three murders in the Longwy commune, he was sentenced to life imprisonment on 6 March 1998, along with 18 years of preventive detention without parole.

 Biography

-Aiutino was born in Switzerland on March 10, 1970.
+Aiutino was born in Switzerland on 10 March 1970.
 He was neglected by his father Domenico, a mason from Sicily.
 Later, the family moved to Belgium.
 In 1975, Aiutino witnessed his father raping his 7-year-old sister.

 Aiutino worked at a construction site in Belgium as a teenager but was briefly admitted to a psychiatric institution in 1985 after he exposed himself to a woman.
-In 1986, then sixteen years-old, he abandoned his studies and left school.
+In 1986, when sixteen years old, he abandoned his studies and left school.
 Aiutino's criminal sexual impulses became more pronounced.
 At the age of 18, he was charged with the sexual assault of a minor, and at 19, he was imprisoned for violent theft.

 In July 1990, he married Marie-Antoinette Calla, a divorcée with a young son.